- Publications and resources

 Who can conduct multi-crew cooperation training?

-MCC training is specified as Part 142 training, so the provider of MCC training needs to hold a Part 142 certificate and be authorised to conduct this training.
+MCC training is specified as Part 142 flight training, so the provider of MCC training needs to hold a Part 142 certificate and be authorised to conduct the flight training.
 See below for more information about Part 142 certificates and current Air Operator’s Certificate (AOC) holders conducting MCC-equivalent training.

 Instructors need to hold a pilot instructor rating and a multi-crew pilot training endorsement.